MikkelVembye/Group-based-interventions/Sensitivity analyses.html.md

       "Not small-sample or cluster adjusted (d)",
       "RCTs only",
       "Low RoB only",
-      "Low and Moderate RoB only",
+      "Low and moderate RoB only",
       "Excluding the 5 largest studies",
       "Preregistered studies only"
     ),